raserma/packstack-challenge/decisions-taken.md

 ## Decision 05
  * Open the necessary ports in vagrant to allow a VM on the same network to access the API endpoints showed by issuing `$ openstack endpoint list --interface public`.
-I could simply change NAT to public_network in vagrant but this solution is not very secure, as anyone on the network would have access to the environment.
+I could simply change NAT to public_network in vagrant but that seems less secure.
+I cannot spend much more time here.
+Truth is, I am not sure which way is the best, so I will just go for the way it works.
+Also, if I am not wrong, a VM on the same subnet will not be able to access any port in my Windows laptop unless I open the ports in the firewall.